 Visit the Dentist

 Some pregnant women notice that they salivate more during pregnancy.
 This tends to be a more common complaint in women with severe morning sickness.
 It doesn’t cause any harm, but may be irritating.
-It may be helpful to drink plenty of fluids to increase swallowing, or to chew gum or suck on hard candies.
-(2)
+You might find it helpful to drink plenty of fluids to increase swallowing, or to chew gum or suck on hard candies (2).

 Week 13 Pregnancy What to Expect: Telling the World

-If you haven’t announced your pregnancy yet, by week 13 pregnancy you’re likely thinking of doing so soon.
-You’ve made it through the part of pregnancy with the highest chance of something going wrong, and you’re probably approaching the point where concealing your pregnancy will become more difficult.
+If you haven’t announced your pregnancy yet, by week 13 of your pregnancy you’re likely thinking of doing so soon.
+You’ve made it through the part of pregnancy with the highest chance of miscarriage or something going wrong, and you’re probably approaching the point where concealing your pregnancy will become more difficult.
 So around now is a common time to make the announcement.

 Some women find the idea of announcing a pregnancy to be very exciting.
 Others feel uncomfortable sharing the news, dread the reactions an announcement might bring, etc. Excited, scared, and ambivalent are all well within the realm of normal.
 There’s no right way to feel, no right time to tell, and no right way to tell.